 Auditing and adapting your website to increase your standing in search engines is a process known as Search Engine Optimisation (SEO).
-SEO is often a complicated process, but it is one which can be made a great deal simpler by using the right tools for the job.
+SEO is often a complicated process, but it can be made a great deal simpler by using the right web tools for the job.
 This guide takes a look at some of the most important types of tools you should have in your web inventory.

 Read the full blog…

 We had an epiphany and out came the words Screaming Frog, Hidden Panda derived from the 2001 movie Crouching Tiger, Hidden Dragon.
 You’re probably thinking what kind of random blog is this?
 Well, let us go forth by explaining Google’s animalistic algorithm updates over the last few years…

 Google Panda first surfaced in February 2011, this is where Google penalised websites that did not have high-quality content or not much content at all.
 Also, if your website had duplicate content, content that was not valuable or original or you didn’t update your website regularly then your ranking would have decreased a great deal.
 There have been subsequence Panda flux updates since then so don’t let the Kung Fu Panda take a kick on your website.

 Read more about iAdControls blog…